He has ascended to hip hop star status with a few hits under his belt, and despite a recent controversy, Priddy Ugly, is still one determined artist.

 This is the moment man; I have waited for 12 years.
 I feel like I have grown with this project and I am more daring.
 I am so excited.
 Judgement is coming but I am ready for it.

-Download Priddy Ugly latest single In The Mood (Remix) on iTunes.
+Download Priddy Ugly debut album E.G.Y.P.T on iTunes.

 Watch Priddy Ugly’s Women’s Month message: